jcoon97/LAClient/README.md

 * ~~Desktop Notifications~~
 * Audio/Desktop alert if an error occurs during an automatic refresh (e.g. AskBCS and/or Slack goes down)
 * Automatic application updating via Electron and GitHub Releases
-* Caching audio files, so they are not required to remain present on the hard drive
+* Caching audio files so that they are not required to remain present on the hard drive
 * Bug fixes as they are reported, as usual

 <br>